-On the Mt St Helens side, you’ll be entering an area left dormant for years and recently re-opened and full of endless backcountry single-track.
-You’ll be riding within the 1980 Mt St Helens Blast zone, you’ll still find remnants of the historic blast that blew 1,300’ off the top and absolutely desecrated the surrounding environment for decades.
+On the Mt St Helens side, you’ll be entering an area left dormant for years, recently re-opened and full of endless backcountry single-track.
+You’ll be riding within the 1980 Mt St Helens Blast zone where you’ll still find remnants of the historic blast that blew 1,300’ off the top and absolutely desecrated the surrounding environment for decades.
 We’re lucky to be riding here, as there is limited access to this area and a short window to ride.
-On this ride, expect huge views of Mt.
+Expect huge views of Mt.
 St. Helens, Mt.
 Adams and Mt.
-Rainier and some intensely demanding singletrack.
+Rainier as we explore this incredibly unique volcanic rainforest.

 Estimated Mileage: 20 Miles